lammps/lammps/doc/src/pair_sw.rst

 This is also true for the parameters in :math:`\phi_3` that are taken from the ij and ik pairs (:math:`\sigma`, *a*, :math:`\gamma`)

-The *modify* keyword computes the energy E of a system of atoms, whose formula is the same as the Stillinger-Weber potential.
+The *sw/mod* style computes the energy E of a system of atoms, whose formula is the same as the Stillinger-Weber potential.
 The only modification is in the three-body term, where :math:`\delta = \cos \theta_{ijk} - \cos \theta_{0ijk}` is modified with the following function: